darwingp/darwin/README.md

     :errors '()    ; A list of numeric values, where a value at index n corresponds to ; the error on the nth test case.
   }
+"genome" -> A list of genes

-"population" -> A set of individuals
+"population" -> A list of individuals
-"generation" -> At any given state of the GP algorithm, the set of individuals
+"generation" -> A list; At any given state of the GP algorithm, the set of individuals
                 who are ontologically related to the initial population and have similar lineage, as well as any programs introduced into that set.